What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 To get a rough idea of the key themes in each campaign’s ads on Facebook and Instagram, we used a Python tool that helps break down text into unique word combinations and count them.

 We chose to focus on two-word combinations or phrases, which provide more context than individual words but are still relatively easy to analyse.
-To ensure we only got meaningful phrases, we excluded a known list of common words such as “the” and “a” which appear frequently in any text but do not carry much meaning on their own.
+To ensure we were more likely to get meaningful phrases, we excluded a known list of common words such as “the” and “a” which appear frequently in any text but do not carry much meaning on their own.

 We also removed specific times such as “4:00PM” as they cropped up often in rally promotion ads but did not tell us much about the ad messaging.